Kansas Transportation History

 Captain Zebulon Pike

-In 1819 the steamboat the Western Engineer, transported the scientific expedition of Major Stephen H. Long a short distance up the Kansas River and subsequently up the Missouri River.
+In 1819, the steamboat Western Engineer transported Major Stephen H. Long’s scientific expedition a short distance up the Kansas River and subsequently up the Missouri River.
 Steamboats, however, were not employed commercially in Kansas until 1829, when a steam packet was placed in operation on the Missouri River from St. Louis, Missouri, to Fort Leavenworth, Kansas.

 After Mexico gained its independence from Spain in September 1821, it opened trade possibilities with the southwest.
 That same month, Captain William Becknell left Franklin, Missouri, with four companions and a freight load on his first trip to Santa FeNew Mexico.
 His route would become known as the Mountain Branch of the Santa Fe Trail.
 More traders immediately followed, and in 1825, Congress authorized the surveying and marking of the trail.
 Wagons soon outnumbered pack animals, and heavy Conestoga wagons began to be used.